They came, they saw, they conquered. That pretty much sums up the story of boutique hotels.

 A boutique hotel is a type of hotel that feels small, intimate, and quaint.
 It typically has less than 100 rooms and offers guests an ultra-personal service.
 Unlike the way most other hotel brands are perceived by the public, a boutique hotel stays true to the local culture.

-This is how Tiffany M. Braun put it in her 2017 case study on the emergence of boutique and lifestyle hotels:
+This is how Tiffany M. Braun put it in her case study on the emergence of boutique and lifestyle hotels:

 “The emergence of boutique hotels features properties with contemporary or minimalist décor while offering many additional lifestyle amenities.
-These properties have a high level of customized services, reflecting the personality and style of the owner, designer, or entrepreneur.”
+These properties have a high level of customised services, reflecting the personality and style of the owner, designer, or entrepreneur.”

 Boutique hotels might be small, but that doesn’t mean they lack amenities.
 In fact, these hotels are so stacked that they give other bigger, much more spacious hotels a run for their money.
 From state-of-the-art spas to posh lounging areas, it’s fair to say that these hotels have it all.

-Now that we’re done with the definition let’s take a quick look at the history of boutique hotels.
+Now that we’re done with the definition, let’s take a quick look at the history of boutique hotels.

 Although there is some quibbling as to the actual origin of boutique hotels, many publications trace the entire idea back to one Bill Kimpton.